Mikaeels-Repo/H2S-Repo/README.md

 Created a model to simplify complex legal documents with automated interpretation.
 Implemented OAuth authentication, user profiles, and dashboards for secure, personalized access.
 Enabled multilingual support and document upload to broaden usability.
+(This is basic text to describe the project)